-At the National Fostering Agency Northwest, we recognise that fostered children are individuals, with a diverse range of experiences, needs, and talents, requiring fostering parents that are equally unique.
-Our foster carers have a diverse range of skills, knowledge and experience, and our task is to carefully match fostered children, with those foster parents who have the best possible experience, knowledge, skill set, and approach to meet their individual needs.
+At Alpha Plus Fostering we recognise that fostered children are individuals, with a diverse range of experiences, needs, and talents, requiring fostering carers that are equally unique.
+Our foster carers have a diverse range of skills, knowledge and experience, and our task is to carefully match fostered children, with those foster carers who have the best possible experience, knowledge, skill set, and approach to meet their individual needs.

 The Referrals Hub team are on hand to assist referring Local Authorities in finding the right match for fostered children.
-They work closely with the agency's Supervising Social Workers, foster parents and Local Authorities to ensure the best possible matches are made.
+They work closely with the agency's Supervising Social Workers, foster carers and Local Authorities to ensure the best possible matches are made.